Feeling all sorts of worried for your HSC exams and just aren’t sure about how to go about studying with only 30 days ’til your first exam?

 Get your exam schedule out and get out a calendar.

-We’ve put together a 4 week calendar in our downloadable study plan for preparing for exams/assessments on consecutive days which you can download (if you haven’t already)
+We’ve put together a 4 week calendar for preparing for HSC exams/assessments on consecutive days which you can download (if you haven’t already).

 Now, looking at your LAST EXAM, schedule in study for this exam first and write it down on your calendar/study plan.